pyxtal package

 • idx – list

-• group_typet, k or t+k
+• group_type (string) – t, k or t+k

-• max_cell – maximum cell reconstruction (float)
+• max_cell (float) – maximum cell reconstruction

 Returns: